ImperialDragon/plan_a/README.md

 ## Description
 We're students of KSPA School.
 This is our first project, we need portfolio and we love games.
 Our game is about fantasy world.
 It will be 2D platformer with RPG parts.
-We're mainly inspired by fallout.
 Game will support english, russian and czech languages.
-Our project will be fully free
 ### Our team
 arxflay - everything, but mainly programming